mishelashala/intro-to-ddd/003-strategic-design.md

 When a change in the core happens we must instantly notify other team members and make the changes visible in the highlighted core document.

+### Cohesive Mechanism

+Complex computations often focus too much on the details of what we are doing, in other words, the how.
+This unintentionally can lead to an obfuscation of the domain.
+Instead, as we have said earlier, we can focus on what we are doing by splitting complex computations on services.

+By providing these services an intention-reveiling interface we shift from focusing on the how to the what.
+In other words, we delegate the low-level implementation details to the services, and by doing so we can focus in the high-level implementation details.

+We must always favor well documented and stablished formalisms and algorithms for complex computations.
+We must avoid coming up with our own solutions from scratch.

+Adopting cohesive mechanisms can help us encapsulate complex operations, and by doing so, declutter our core model.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)